 Here are some of the benefits known across the world of Maca Root Powder:

 - May improve mood

 - May reduce blood pressure

 - May improve learning and memory

 - It may boost energy and endurance

 Some athletes and bodybuilders use maca root as a supplement to help increase energy and performance.
 Some evidence exists to support this.
 A pilot study in 2009 found that using maca extract for 14 days may help improve the performance of male cyclists in a 40-kilometer time trial.
 However, the results were not significantly different from the improvement seen in those taking a placebo.
-However, the same study found that maca extract improved libido in the participants who used it.
 The sample size of this study was very small, so more research is needed to confirm the results.

 Pregnant women or women trying to become pregnant, breastfeeding mothers, and infants shouldn’t take any herbal, medicinal, or natural intakes.
 The only reason is for the sake of the little ones, the body has not yet developed its full immunity.